jonfairbanks/emeter/README.md

 - Setup your [Kasa smart plug](https://amzn.to/3JVZXzh) in the Kasa Home app
 - Gather the IP address associated with your plug
 - [Create a free Influx Cloud account](https://cloud2.influxdata.com/signup)
-- Create an Influx Cloud Bucket and API Token
+- Create an Influx Cloud Bucket (power-usage) and API Token

 ### Usage